 About the memorial:

-While, in a sense, this draft work was superceded as the main WWI memorial in the church by the eventual installation of the official WWI memorial, the work, by a local artist who was a surviving participant of WWI, is arguably beyond price, because of what it is.
+While, in a sense, this draft work was superceded as the main WWI memorial in the church by the eventual installation of the official, brass WWI memorial, the work, by a local artist who was a surviving participant of WWI, is arguably beyond price to the community, because of what it is.
 Moreover, three of the family surnames recorded (Meeks, Hedge and Topham) are still extant amongst residents in Toseland and surrounding villages.
 This memorial therefore not only has historical, but also contemporary relevance in relation to the identity of local communities.
 So it needs to be carefully and professionally conserved/preserved for the future, as it is in very poor condition due to infestation by insects, and damage by damp and UV light.
 As a result, a preliminary application for conservation funding has been submitted to the War Memorials Trust.

 Edit memorial details